Xamariners/Full-Stack-Developer-Course/CAPSTONE 2/BLOCK 5/ProblemStatement.md

 - For creating, updating & deleting Enrollment.

 ## 3. Management Reporting Stored Procedure
-- Generate a stored procedure which executed will return the following result set:
+- Generate a stored procedure which when executed will return the following result set:

 | No.      | Feature | Statistics |
 | ----------- | ----------- | ----------- |